sara-sabr/ITStrategy/presentations/en/2020-GCDevEx-DG-Comm.md

 - Work that can be done remotely
 - Work that is unclassified
 - Open source code
-- All work is done on on an open repository (e.g. GitHub, GitLab)
+- All work is done in an open repository (e.g., GitHub, GitLab)
 - ESDC only (at this time)

 Note: